quanqinle/WebAndAppUITesting/README.md

 > xcodebuild -workspace quanqlAPP.xcworkspace -scheme quanql -configuration Debug -sdk iphonesimulator -arch x86_64
 ```
-4. Generate compressed package, where **quanql.zip is the package under test**
+4. Generate compressed package, where **quanql.zip is the app under test**
 ```
 > ditto -ck --sequesterRsrc --keepParent \`ls -1 -d -t ~/Library/Developer/Xcode/DerivedData/\*/Build/Products/Debug-iphonesimulator/*.app | head -n 1\`  ~/quanql.zip
 ```

 ### Find Element
-1. On the `iOS settings` page of appium server, set `App Path` to the zip generated in the previous step, then set `Force Device` and `Platform Version`
+1. On the `iOS settings` page of appium server, set `App Path` to the directory of the zip generated in the previous step, then set `Force Device` and `Platform Version`
 2. Click `launch`
 3. Click `inspector`.
 The operation of finding element is simililar with Android
 4. Relative XPath expression is recommended, such as, `Button("xpath=//UIAAlert[@name='prompt']//UIAButton[@name='OK']")`